Pavel Sokol

-Pavel Sokol (born 7 July 1996) is a Czech footballer who currently plays as a left midfielder for MFK Chrudim on loan from FK Pardubice.
+Pavel Sokol (born 7 July 1996) is a Czech footballer who currently plays as a left midfielder for Líšeň.

 Club career

 FC Zbrojovka Brno

 Since the summer of 2016 he was a member of the U21 team.

 1. SC Znojmo

 He made his professional debut for Znojmo in the away match against Vítkovice on 8 April 2017, which ended in a loss 0:3.

 FK Pardubice

 In the summer of 2017, Sokol completed a loan move to Pardubice.
 He played 24 times that season, mostly off the bench, which earned him a permanent move that was announced on 17 June 2018.